-"Galaxies in Collision" --GAIA Spacecraft Data Reveals Violent Birth of Our Solar System | The Daily Galaxy
+"Galaxies in Collision" --GAIA Spacecraft Data Reveals Birth of Our Solar System | The Daily Galaxy

 “The recurrent impact of the Sagittarius dwarf on the Milky Way star formation history” by T. Ruiz-Lara et al is published in Nature Astronomy.

-The Daily Galaxy via European Space Agency
+The Daily Galaxy, Sam Cabot, via European Space Agency/GAIA

 Image Credits: Gabriel Pérez Díaz, SMM (IAC).